gabomartini/VM-Managing/README.md

   <img src="https://github.com/user-attachments/assets/9e7eee22-a076-47f2-8f7b-7ab0e229dd24">
 </p>

-5. Click "Next: Networking >", take the default values except for: Delete public IP and NIC when VM is deleted.
+5. Click "Next: Networking >", take the default values except for: Delete public IP and NIC when the VM is deleted (this helps save costs, enhances security, and keeps your Azure environment clean).
 Click "Review + Create".
 After validation completes, click "Create".
 Note: Notice as the virtual machine deploys the NIC, disk, and public IP address (if configured) are independently created and managed resources.
-Wait for the deployment to complete, then select Go to resource.
+Wait for the deployment to complete, then select "Go to resource".

 <p align="center">
   <img src="https://github.com/user-attachments/assets/0bf9762b-eef9-441a-beb9-33fc1d657b83">